Heard Ya Missed Me, Well I'm Back: Background

-Formerly a tangible self-contained band, the Family Stone broke up in January 1975 after a disastrous booking at the Radio City Music Hall.
+Formerly a tangible self-contained band, the Family Stone broke up in January 1975 after a disastrous booking at Radio City Music Hall.
 Subsequent to his 1975 solo album, Stone returned to using the name of his former band, although they were largely solo recordings.

 From this point on, each "Sly & the Family Stone" album would essentially be a Sly Stone solo recording, with contributions from a varying group of collaborators.
 Sometimes, members of the original Family Stone would participate in the sessions, and sometimes session players and new members would work with Stone as well.
 For the most part, however, Stone performed a large part of the instrumentation for each song on his own using multitracking (as he had been doing for Family Stone LPs since There's a Riot Goin' On in 1971).
 This album, like the others, includes a combination of all three types of recordings.

 Only one single was released from this LP, "Family Again" b/w "Nothing Less than Happiness", which failed to chart.
-Epic released Sly from his recording contract in 1977, and released a remix album Ten Years Too Soon, in 1979.
-Ten Years Too Soon took several Sly & the Family Stone hits (among them "Dance to the Music", "Stand!", and "Everyday People") and had them reimagined as disco songs.
+Epic released Sly from his recording contract in 1977, and released a remix album Ten Years Too Soon, in 1979, which took several Sly & the Family Stone hits (among them "Dance to the Music", "Stand!" and "Everyday People") and had them reimagined as disco songs.